wssimms/gssquared/Docs/Compatibility.md

 ## Cybernoid Music Disk

 works, but has lowercase.
-For iie.
+4.0 version is Prodos 2.0.3 needs enhanced apple iie.
+"DOS3.3" is Cybernoid 5.0, works. wants a mockingboard.
+Mixing is not great.

 ## Apple Cider Spider - 4am crack